joris gillet \ blog

 First of all I do the classic Asian Disease Problem.
 Which starts:

 Imagine that the U.K. is preparing for the outbreak of an unusual disease, which is expected to kill 600 people.
 Two alternative programs to combat the disease have been proposed.
 Assume the exact scientific estimate of the consequences of the programs are as follows.
-Which program would you prefer?
+Which program would you prefer?And then there are two versions of the answers:

-Program A: 200 people will be saved
+Program A: 200 people will be savedand

 Program B: there is a one-third probability that 600 people will be saved, and a two-thirds probability that no people will be saved